Montpellier, Cheltenham

-Montpellier is a district of Cheltenham, Gloucestershire (England), at the end of the Promenade south of the town centre.
-Originally developed in the 1830s in conjunction with the spas, it is now known for its bars, cafés, restaurants and range of specialist shops.
+Montpellier is a district of the Regency town Cheltenham Spa in Gloucestershire, England.
+Montpellier is one of the most historic areas of the Cheltenham, based at the end of the Promenade and south of the town centre.
+Originally developed in the 1830s in conjunction with the spas, it is now known for its Grade I and II* listed buildings, Regency architecture, bars, cafés, restaurants and range of specialist shops.
 In April 2008 Montpellier was one of the most expensive areas in Cheltenham to buy property, with apartments ranging from £300,000 to over £1,000,000, townhouses from around £400,000, and houses over £4,000,000.

 History

 Montpellier Spa was initiated by Henry Thompson after springs were discovered on land he bought in 1801.
 The Spa buildings of 1817 were by George Allen Underwood.
 Thompson's son Pearson extensively developed the area and arranged for supporting entertainment for the spa facilities.
-He commissioned the distinctive Rotunda by John Buonarotti Papworth as a pump room in 1825.
-This was a branch of Lloyds Bank, but is now a part of The Ivy restaurant chain.
-Opposite are "Montpellier Gardens", also laid out by Papworth.
+He commissioned the distinctive Montpellier Rotunda by John Buonarotti Papworth as a pump room in 1825.
+There was a branch of Lloyds Bank from the early 1960s but The Ivy restaurant chain replaced Lloyds Bank in 2017.
+The interior of the Rotunda was used as a ballroom, graced by the presence of Arthur Wellesley, 1st Duke of Wellington and many of his distinguished contemporaries.

+Many concerts were held in Montpellier Rotunda including Jenny Lind in 1848 (two years before touring the US with P.T Barnum) and the first performances of Scherzo and Intermezzo by local composer and Cheltonian Gustav Holst.
+Opposite the Rotunda, "Montpellier Gardens", also laid out by Papworth.
 The architects and developers R. W. and C. Jearrad took over the running of Montpellier Spa from Thompson in 1830.
 Montpellier Walk, leading to Montpellier Spa and designed by W. H. Knight in 1840, is noted for the caryatids supporting the shop fronts.

+In 1832 The Montpellier Arcade was built by local architects Robert and Charles Jearrad.
+The Arcade was one of the first covered shopping areas in the UK and people who had taken the waters would browse and purchase products from the many shops available.

+On 3 October 1838, John Hampton became the first Englishman to make a successful parachute drop, when he descended from his gas-filled balloon which had risen near the Bandstand in Montpellier Gardens.
+Hampton jumped from his hot air balloon at a height of 6000 feet in a descent lasting 12 minutes 40 seconds.
+The gardens contain a Grade II listed statue of King William IV.
+The statue was erected by public subscription in 1833 to commemorate the King's coronation.